linode/docs/docs/guides/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/index.md

 published: 2019-11-11
 modified_by:
   name: Linode
-title: 'Deploy and Manage a Cluster with Linode Kubernetes Engine - A Tutorial'
+title: 'Deploy and Manage a Cluster with Linode Kubernetes'
 h1_title: A Tutorial for Deploying and Managing a Cluster with Linode Kubernetes Engine
 image: deploy-and-manage-cluster.png
 external_resources: